-(b) If an individual acts, not as a mere employee, but as a director or officer of a legal entity or otherwise as an agent with similar authority to bind a principal and is found to be liable for punitive damages under Section 5 for an act or omission occurring within the course and scope of exercising the authority on behalf of the entity or principal, the entity or principal is also liable for punitive damages.
-The liability of a legal entity or principal for punitive damages under this subsection is limited to an amount necessary to deprive the entity or principal of any profit or gain, obtained through the wrongful action of its director, officer, or agent, in excess of that likely to be divested by the action against the entity or principal for compensatory damages or restitution. (c) Except as otherwise provided in this section, an employer or principal is not liable for punitive damages unless the trier of fact finds that the employer's or principal's conduct satisfies the criteria and purposes of Section 5.
+(c) If a director, officer, or agent, with policymaking authority to bind a legal entity or other principal, is found liable for punitive damages under Section 5 for an act or omission occurring in the course and within the scope of exercising the authority on behalf of the entity or principal, the entity or principal is also liable for punitive damages.
+Unless liability is also established for a legal entity or principal under subsection (a) or (b), liability of a legal entity or principal for punitive damages under this subsection is limited to an amount necessary to deprive the entity or principal of any profit or gain, obtained through the wrongful action of the director, officer, or agent, in excess of that likely to be divested by an action against the entity or principal for compensatory damages or restitution.

+(d) Except as otherwise provided in subsections (a), (b), and (c), an employer or principal is liable for punitive damages only if the trier of fact finds that the employer's or principal's conduct satisfies the criteria and purposes of Section 5.